KSPModdingLibs/KSPCommunityFixes/README.md

 If doing so in the `Debug` configuration and if your KSP install is modified to be debuggable, you will be able to debug the code from within your IDE (if your IDE provides Unity debugging support).

 ### Changelog

+##### 1.34.0
+- New KSP QoL/performance patch : [**LowerMinPhysicsDTPerFrame**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/175) : Allow a min value of 0.02 instead of 0.03 for the "Max Physics Delta-Time Per Frame" main menu setting.
+This was already possible by manually editing the `settings.cfg` file, but changes would revert when going into the settings screen.

 ##### 1.33.0
 - New KSP performance patch : [**CollisionManagerFastUpdate**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/174) : 3-4 times faster update of parts inter-collision state, significantly reduce stutter on docking, undocking, decoupling and joint failure events.